Greek Americans: 20th century

 Greeks again began to arrive in large numbers after 1945, fleeing the economic devastation caused by World War II and the Greek Civil War.
 From 1945 until 1982, approximately 211,000 Greeks immigrated to the United States.
 These later immigrants were less influenced by the powerful assimilation pressures of the 1920s and 1930s and revitalized Greek American identity, especially in areas such as Greek-language media.

 Greek immigrants founded more than 600 diners in the New York metropolitan area in the 1950s through the 1970s.
 Immigration to the United States from Greece peaked between the 1950s and 1970.
 After the 1981 admission of Greece to the European Union, annual U.S. immigration numbers fell to less than 2,000.
 In recent years, Greek immigration to the United States has been minimal; in fact, net migration has been towards Greece.
 Over 72,000 U.S. citizens currently live in Greece (1999); most of them are Greek Americans.

 The predominant religion among Greeks and Greek Americans is Greek Orthodox Christianity.
 There are also a number of Americans who descend from Greece's smaller Sephardic and Romaniote Jewish communities.

 21st century

-In the aftermath of the Greek financial crisis, there has been a resurgence of Greek immigration to New York City since 2010, accelerating in 2015, and centered upon the traditional Greek enclave of Astoria, Queens.
-According to The New York Times, this new wave of Greek migration to New York is not being driven as much by opportunities in New York as it is by a lack of economic options in Greece itself.
-In December 2022, the $85 million, newly rebuilt St. Nicholas Greek Orthodox Church opened in Lower Manhattan, 21 years after being destroyed in the September 11, 2001 attacks.
+The Greek financial crisis triggered a resurgence of Greek immigration to New York City in 2010, which accelerated in 2015, centering on the traditional Greek enclave of Astoria, Queens.
+According to The New York Times, this new wave of Greek migration was driven less by opportunities in New York City by a lack of economic options in Greece itself.
+In December 2022, the $85 million, newly rebuilt St. Nicholas Greek Orthodox Church opened in Lower Manhattan, 21 years after being destroyed in the September 11 attacks.